Olafur Eliasson: Iceland photographs

 In regular intervals, Olafur presents grids of various color photographs, all taken in Iceland.
 Each group of images focuses on a single subject: volcanoes, hot springs and huts isolated in the wilderness.
 In his very first series he attempted to shoot all of Iceland's bridges.
 A later series from 1996 documented the aftermath of a volcanic eruption under the Vatnajökull.
 Often these photographs are shot from the air, in a small rented plane traditionally used by mapmakers.
 Arranged in a grid, the photographs recall the repetitive images of the German photographers Bernd and Hilla Becher.

 Your black horizon

 This project, a light installation commissioned for the Venice Biennale by Thyssen-Bornemisza Art Contemporary in collaboration with British architect David Adjaye, was shown from 1 August to 31 October 2005 on the island of San Lazzaro in the lagoon near Venice, Italy.
-A temporary pavilion was constructed on the grounds of the monastery to house the exhibit, consisting of a square room painted black with one source of illumination – a thin, continuous line of light set into all four walls of the room at the viewers eye-level, serving as a horizontal division between above and below.
-From June 2007 through October 2008, the pavilion was reopened on the island of Lopud, Croatia near the city of Dubrovnik.
+A temporary pavilion was constructed on the grounds of the monastery to house the exhibit, consisting of a square room painted black with one source of illumination–a thin, continuous line of light set into all four walls of the room at the viewers eye-level, serving as a horizontal division between above and below.
+In 2007, the pavilion was relocated to the island of Lopud, Croatia near the city of Dubrovnik.
+Since then, it has on several occasions reopened to the public.